Odisseuss/GoogleGive/README.md

 # GoogleGive

-GoogleGive is a Google Keep clone made with React and Firebase
+GoogleGive is a Google Keep clone that I made with React and Firebase

 A demo version is available at: https://give-a5ae5.firebaseapp.com/